DataDog/hiring-engineers/answers.md

 ### Bonus Question

-- The python file does not need to be edited to change the interval to 45, I made the change through the yaml file as i mentinoed above
+- The python file does not need to be edited to change the interval to 45, I made the change through the yaml file as I mentinoed above

 ***